biopython/biopython/DEPRECATED.rst

 Release 1.73.
 We encourage users to switch to alternative libraries implementing a trie data structure, for example pygtrie.

-Bio.statistics
+Bio.Statistics
 --------------
-This module was declared obsolete in Release 1.74.
+This module was declared obsolete in Release 1.74, and deprecated in Release 1.76.